-Getting Cash Out Of Your Business - 24 CPE Credits
+Getting Cash Out Of Your Business 2016 - 24 CPE Credit Hours

 This course examines the various ideas, methods, and techniques capable of optimizing the overall compensation package for key employees and principals in small to medium sized businesses.
 Qualified and non-qualified deferred compensation, benefit targeting, insurance programs, statutory fringe benefits, interest free loans, and investment planning are investigated.
 Effective pay plans essential to attract, motivate, and retain key people are defined and evaluated.
 Consideration is given to indirect compensation in the form of business entertainment, expense accounts, auto use, travel, and transportation.
 Equity participation is explored through stock sales, repurchase agreements, incentive stock options, ESOTs, stock options, and bonuses.
 The new field of professional services is probed to provide tax, financial and estate planning to the key executive.

 Completion Deadline & Exam: This course, including the examination, must be completed within one year of the date of purchase.
 In addition, unless otherwise indicated, no correct or incorrect feedback for any exam question will be provided.

 Course Level: Overview.
 This program is appropriate for professionals at all organizational levels.

 Field of Study: Taxes

 Recommended Credits: 24 CPE Hours

 Advanced Preparation: None

 Learning Assignments & Objectives

 As a result of studying each assignment, you should be able to meet the objectives listed below each assignment.